open-o11y/aws-o11y-good-practices/docs/recipes/ec2-eks-metrics-go-adot-ampamg.md

 ```
 export AWS_DEFAULT_REGION=eu-west-1
 ```
-Other regions are currently unsupported for Amazon Managed Prometheus service.
+Other regions are currently unsupported for Amazon Managed Service for Prometheus.

 Create your cluster using the following command.
 ```
 eksctl create cluster -f cluster-config.yaml
 ```

-### Setup an ECR repository
+### Setup an Amazon Elastic Container Registry (ECR) repository

-Create an ECR repository for the sample application
+Create an ECR repository for the sample application.

 ```
 aws ecr create-repository \